Description

 - (1) Weber 12A125 12″ 30W Alnico speaker, inspired by the legendary Jensen P12Q

-- Custom wound Heyboer output transformer using M6 gain oriented iron laminates, based on the legendary 20W Schumacher 125A1A that went on to be used on the 6G3 Brown Deluxe and others.
+- Custom wound Heyboer output transformer using M6 gain oriented iron laminates, based on the legendary 20W Schumacher 125A1A that went on to be used on the 5E3 Tweed Deluxe, 6G3 Brown Deluxe and the Blackface Deluxe Reverb.

-- Heyboer custom wound power transformer; M6 iron, vintage spec and voltage adjusted based on the Triad 8087; this PT can also be used with 5881 and 6L6GC power tubes
+- Heyboer custom wound power transformer; M6 iron, vintage spec and voltage adjusted based on the Triad 8160

 - Hammond 194B 4H 90mA choke